-- 1 Select the component(s) to be scratched in a baseline library. - 2 Right-click on the component(s), and select Serena Network →Scratch components from popup menu.
+Select the component(s) to be scratched in a baseline library, and right-click.
+Select ZDD Network $\rightarrow$ Scratch components from popup menu.

-3 The Scratch Components dialog box will display.
+The Scratch Components dialog box will display.

-4 Select the package to be used for the scratch request and press OK.
+Select the package to be used for the scratch request.

 Components can also be scratched using the Scratch and rename requests command.
-See "Scratch and Rename Requests" on page 263 for details.
+See "Scratch and Rename Requests" on page 293 for details.